OpenLocalizationTestOrg/azure-docs-pr-test.sv-SE/articles/data-lake-analytics/data-lake-analytics-get-started-java-sdk.md

                 _subId =  "<SUBSCRIPTION-ID>";
                 _clientId = "<CLIENT-ID>";

-                _clientSecret = "<CLIENT-SECRET>"; // TODO: For production scenarios, we recommend that you replace this line with a more secure way of acquiring the application client secret, rather than hard-coding it in the source code.
+                _clientSecret = "<CLIENT-SECRET>"; // TODO: For production scenarios, we recommend that you replace this line with a more secure way of acquiring hello application client secret, rather than hard-coding it in hello source code.

-                String localFolderPath = "C:\\local_path\\"; // TODO: Change this to any unused, new, empty folder on your local machine.
+                String localFolderPath = "C:\\local_path\\"; // TODO: Change this tooany unused, new, empty folder on your local machine.

                 // Authenticate
                 ApplicationTokenCredentials creds = new ApplicationTokenCredentials(_clientId, _tenantId, _clientSecret, null);